Back to all articles

 1. Sprint Triathlon: The Swift Challenge

-A Sprint triathlon training plan is typically a 750m swim, 20km bike, and a 5km run.
+A Sprint triathlon training plan typically involves a 750-m swim, a 20-km ride, and a 5km run.

-Doubling the Sprint, the Olympic distance involves a 1.5km swim, 40km bike, and a 10km run.
+Doubling the Sprint, the Olympic distance involves a 1.5km swim, a 40km ride, and a 10km run.

-It demands a blend of speed and endurance.
+It demands a combination of speed and endurance.
+An Olympic triathlon is an exciting next step for triathletes.

-It turned out that during an Olympic triathlon, athletes should maintain 80-85% of their maximum heart rate.
+It turned out that during a middle-distance Olympic triathlon, athletes should maintain 80-85% of their maximum heart rate.

 3. Ironman Triathlon: The Ultimate Endurance Test

-The behemoth of triathlons, an Ironman consists of a 3.8km swim, 180km bike, and a marathon 42.2km run.
+The behemoth of triathlons, an Ironman covers a 3.8km swim, 180km bike, and a 42.2 km marathon run.

-It turned out that the average Ironman triathlete burns between 9,000 and 11,000 calories during a race.
+It was found that an Ironman sprint race burns between 9,000 and 11,000 calories on average.

 Sprint Triathlon Training Plans